 Basic authentication and modern authentication are two different ways of authenticating your system to another software.
 Take Meetio Admin as an example.
 Every time you make a room booking, information is sent to Meetio Admin from your calendar system and since you have provided access through either basic – or modern authentication we Admin can read that information and then send back the information to your calendar.

 For basic authentication, you use a username and a password.
-When you buy on new software, say Meetio for the sake of it, you give this username and password to Meetio.
+When you buy new software, say Meetio for the sake of it, you give this username and password to Meetio.
 Every time you make a request for a meeting room, Meetio Admin uses your username and password for authentication.
 Basic authentication is most commonly used with Microsoft On-Premise, but can also be used with Office 365 and Exchange Online.

-Because of the fact that you are disclosing sensitive information to an extern part, basic authentication has been criticized for not being secure enough.
+Because of the fact that you are disclosing sensitive information to an external part, basic authentication has been criticized for not being secure enough.
 Microsoft has therefore decided to retire basic authentication by October 2020.
 This only applies to Office 365 users and not to On-Prem users.
 You can read more about what it means here: Basic Authentication Retirement for Legacy Protocols in Exchange Online

 Still feeling that Microsoft is a whole lot of rocket science?
 We hope not, but if you have any questions see our other guides here and don’t hesitate to contact us.